Is the safest, simplest and most effective form of permanent birth control.

 PRO VASECTOMY is a minor procedure to prevent sperm from reaching the semen that is ejaculated from the penis.
 After the vasectomy, semen still exists, but it has no sperm in it.
-Sperm are still made by the testes, but can no longer mix with the semen.
-A vasectomy prevents pregnancy better than any other method of birth control, except abstinence.
+A vasectomy prevents pregnancy better than any other method of birth control, (except abstinence).

 Men usually experience: